Country’s first-ever Cutter Suction Dredge improving drainage in West Berbice

 The Cutter Suction Head, the Drive Unit and Spud legs were installed on a pontoon constructed by the Guyana National Industrial Company Inc., at a cost of $329M during the early months of 2018 and then handed over to the NDIA at the end of last year.

-NDIA Engineer, with responsibility for Mahaica/Berbice, Seeraj Bhagwandas, said rcently that the equipment had made its debut on the Atlantic foreshore off Trafalgar West Coast Berbice where a massive mud bank was preventing the flow of water to the drainage sluices for discharge into the Atlantic.
+NDIA Engineer, with responsibility for Mahaica/Berbice, Seeraj Bhagwandas said earlier this week that the equipment had made its debut on the Atlantic foreshore off Trafalgar, West Coast Berbice where a massive mud bank was preventing the flow of water to the drainage sluices for discharge into the Atlantic.

-One resident said: “We haven’t had any heavy rainfall to really test the efficiency of the drainage system as it is now.
+One resident said, “We haven’t had any heavy rainfall to really test the efficiency of the drainage system as it is now.
 But, with the rainfall that has occurred, we are seeing very good drainage; better than before.
-These villages may soon remain free of flood water even after the heaviest rains.
-That would be a very very good thing for all the residents here.”
+These villages may soon remain free of floodwater even after the heaviest rains.
+That would be a very good thing for all the residents here.”
 He added, “It would be good for us because we can feel encouraged to get back into crops and livestock farming, without fear of losing everything to flooding.”

-Meanwhile, Region Five Executive Officer, Ovid Morrison, has said that even while the dredge was working on the ocean side of the drainage system, the administration was working on desilting the channels on the land side and the combination of the two would mean a very effective drainage system for these villages and surrounding areas as compared to what prevailed in the past.
+Meanwhile, Regional Executive Officer of Region Five, Ovid Morrison has said that even while the dredge was working on the ocean side of the drainage system, the administration was working on desilting the channels on the land side and the combination of the two would mean a very effective drainage system for these villages and surrounding areas as compared to what prevailed in the past.

 The Regional Administration, for the past three weeks, has focused on cleaning the secondary and community drainage channels in the flood-prone areas.